Feyerabend/bb/workbook/ch06/SUSTAIN.md

 ## Sustainable computing

+*Project: Discuss how a new way of building computers could be done.
+A seed for such a study would be "microcontrollers" or very simple computers that could handle in principle easy tasks, like e.g. in an office text processing, and connected things like storage, printing, layout, conversions between legacy formats etc.*

 Re-imagining computing in a distributed, energy-efficient way—especially using microcontroller-like architectures running simple, specialized programs—could indeed be a promising direction for future, *sustainable computing*.
 For certain tasks, like text processing, this approach could provide a remarkably efficient and lightweight alternative to the current paradigm of general-purpose, power-hungry computers.
+And perhaps also more secure, as the simpler the software gets.

-Historically, as you noted, the early Unix philosophy emphasized small, single-purpose tools that could be combined in flexible ways, and this model could adapt well to a microcontroller-based, distributed computing environment.
-Here's how such a system might work and why it holds promise:
+Historically, the early Unix philosophy emphasized small, single-purpose tools that could be combined in flexible ways, and this model could adapt well to a microcontroller-based, distributed computing environment.

 1. *Efficiency and Energy Usage*: Microcontrollers are incredibly efficient in terms of energy usage, often drawing only milliwatts of power compared to the hundreds of watts consumed by a modern CPU.